-Their raw food comes pre-packaged in 2 pound entities consisting of four 8 oz packages.
-Each of those packages can be opened easily with their easy-peel opening, making measuring our pups’ portions a breeze!
+Their raw dog food comes pre-packaged in 2 pound packages consisting of four 8 oz pouches.
+Each of those pouches can be opened easily with their easy-peel opening, making measuring our pups’ portions a breeze!

-Side Note: Both of our pups get fed twice per day; Buzz eats a little over 1 lb per meal, and Missy about 7.5 oz per meal.
-In order to make the Darwin’s last as long as possible (it’s $131.66 for 24 lb, which includes the shipping cost), I supplement half of each pups’ meal allowance with organic meat from the supermarket.
+Side Note: Both Missy & Buzz get fed twice per day.
+Buzz eats a little over 1 lb per meal, and Missy about 7.5 oz per meal.

 Raw Paws Pet Food

-The other online raw dog food company I just recently found out about & tried is Raw Paws Pet Food.
-They are located in Indianapolis, Indiana, and also ship throughout the entire US.
+Raw Paws Pet Food is located in Indianapolis, Indiana, and also ships throughout the entire US.

-Their shipments go out via FedEx Home and are also kept frozen in dry ice.
-We received their first package last week on a 95 F (35 C) day and the contents arrived in impeccable shape/frozen consistency.
+Their shipments go out via FedEx Home and are also kept frozen with dry ice.
+We received their first package on a 95 F (35 C) day and the contents arrived in impeccable shape/frozen consistency.

-We started with 1 lb per meal for Buzz, and 9 oz per meal for Missy.
-1 lb wasn’t enough for our active big boy, and once his ribs were noticeable when he was lying down, we adjusted his allowance per meal.
+I started with 1 lb per meal for Buzz, and 9 oz per meal for Missy.
+1 lb wasn’t enough for my active big boy, and once his ribs were noticeable when he was lying down, I adjusted his allowance per meal.
 Now he gets about 1.15 lb per meal.

 Missy was starting to fill out a little more, which was the perfect indicator to lower her per meal allowance to 7.5 oz.
 Now their bodies look perfect, featuring nice waistlines and glowing coats!